Monster0506/meshexec-dev/README.md

 > ⚠️ On Windows, you must enable Developer Mode and run in an elevated terminal.

+> You must also run the commands in [buildingwindows.txt](sidecar/WinBLE/buildingwindows.txt)
 ---

 ### 💻 2.
 Run Your First Command